analyzethis1/ML-Project-1/README.md

 ## 🔄 Development Status

-ML-Project-1 is currently in **Alpha** stage.
+PropertyPulse is currently in **Alpha** stage.
 Core functionality is implemented and operational, but the system is still undergoing active development and testing.

 ## 📝 License